Join us on our quest to Cub Scout Camp! Check back often for updates. Registration is open NOW. Flyer

 At resident camps, Cub Scouts and Webelos Scouts camp overnight.
 Every year, the resident camp has a different theme and different adventures.
 Examples of themes are Sea Adventure, Space Adventure, Athletes, Knights, Circus Big Top, American Indian Heritage, Folklore, and the World Around Us.

-Family camps are overnight camps for more than one Cub Scout pack.
+Cub Family Weekend camps are overnight camps for more than one Cub Scout pack.
 You may hear these events called "parent-pal weekends" or "adventure weekends."
 Each Cub Scout and Webelos Scout camps with a parent or guardian.

 Packs on their own can hold overnight campouts for the families in the pack.
 Cub Scouts' brothers and sisters can go on these pack overnighters.
 In most cases, each Scout will camp with a parent or guardian.
 Every young camper is responsible to a specific adult.
 Reserve space at any of our Mid-America Council Camps for your next overnighter.